zoyth/cakemail-mcp-server/readme.md

 ```
 "Show me the performance metrics for my latest campaign including open rates and click rates"

-"Get detailed campaign logs for campaign 12345 to see all opens and clicks"
+"Get detailed campaign logs for campaign 12345 with advanced sequence analysis to see the complete user journey"

 "Show me workflow logs for automation 456 to track email sequence performance"

 "Get transactional email logs for the last week filtered by delivered status"

+"Analyze campaign 789 logs to identify drop-off points and get optimization recommendations"

 "Create a campaign performance export for campaigns 123, 456, and 789 in Excel format"